Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Appends consensus layer and execution layer clients' information with a space, to the user's graffiti. a separate BN/VC setup should be set on a Beacon Node.
+Appends consensus layer and execution layer clients' information with a space, to the user's graffiti.
+On a separate BN/VC setup should be set on a Beacon Node.
 This feature helps developers and community to analyze client diversity and block anomalies.

 The default value is set to `AUTO`.

 The following options are available:
-- `AUTO`: If user's graffiti is empty sets graffiti to reveal consensus and execution clients information using its codes and build commits like `TK508459f2BUbb9ba13c`, where `TK` is Teku, followed by build commit, execution layer client 2 characters code, `BU` for Besu in example, and it ends with EL build 4 bytes commit in hexadecimal representation.
+- `AUTO`: If user's graffiti is empty, it automatically updates to reveal information about the consensus and execution clients.
+This includes their codes and build commits, for example `TK508459f2BUbb9ba13c`, with the structure as follows:
+    + `TK` represents the Teku consensus client.
+    + `508459f2` is the Teku build commit in a 4-byte hexadecimal format.
+    + `BU` indicates the Besu execution layer client.
+    + `bb9ba13c` displays the Besu build commit in a 4-byte hexadecimal format.

   If user's graffiti is set, this option will calculate space left (graffiti size is 32 bytes) and if it's more than 5 characters left, appends